 About Nina Ragusa

-Hi, I’m Nina Ragusa from Florida and I live the epitome of a nomadic expat lifestyle.
+Hi, I’m Nina Ragusa from Florida and I’ve been traveling the world since 2011.

 When asked about my future as a teenager, and even a child, I had the same answer.